CodeYourFuture/CYF-PD/content/blocks/sell-yourself/readme.md

   will work to make sure that you can do justice to yourself and demonstrate your effort, strengths and skills effectively.
 exercises:
-  - name: Networking practice
-    goal: Practice elevator pitches
-    time: 10
-    content: >-
-      Imagine you are at a networking event.
-Half of the class will be a recruiter and the other half will be junior developers.
-Split yourselves into two groups by forming a circle and assigning each person to the R and D (Recruiter / Developer) teams one by one.
-Pick up a sticker, write on it R or D according to your role, and pin the paper on your top.
-A volunteer or one of the trainees should keep time.

-      1. Move around the room and mix for 15 seconds.

-      2. Stop and pair with someone with the opposite role.

-      3. Developers introduce themselves using their elevator pitch.

-      4. After about a 1 minute long chat, start moving again.

-      5. Change pairs like this for 5 minutes.

-      6. Change roles.

-      7. Repeat the first 5 steps.

-      **Online version:**

-      You will need breakout rooms to accommodate all pairs, e.g. if there are 30 trainees in the class, there should be 15 breakout rooms.

-      Everyone writes their role before their names, e.g. Recruiter Emma, Developer John.
-Recruiters are assigned to rooms.
-Participants can move between rooms.
-During the first half, developers visit different rooms occupied by recruiters.

-      For the second half, participants change their roles (and rename themselves).
-Those with the recruiter roles stay in their rooms.
-Developers move around.
   - name: Brag for your pair
     time: 30
     goal: Express the strengths of another person